CameronDevine/StateMint/paper/paper.md

 # Abstract

 StateMint is a set of software tools that reduce sets of dynamic equations and their constraints to a state-space model and related dynamic system model formulations.
-These tools are especially useful for students who often struggle with algebra while learning system dynamics.
+These tools are especially useful for the student of system dynamics, many of whom can become lost in this algebraic reduction.
 This set of tools include a Mathematica package, a Python package, and a web interface.

 # Introduction